Cheap hire purchase

 Online lenders & brokers

-HP deals can be found from a handful of lenders and brokers.
+A handful of lenders and brokers provide HP car deals.
 These are handy to get an idea of the prices and repayments you might be looking at on your ideal car.
 Brokers supply the finance through a variety of lenders and offer a wide range of deals, including those for buyers with a tarnished credit history.

 Some brokers will also be able to source vehicles for you, as well as finance.
 But you can still get your car from any dealer in the UK, and just use the broker for the loan.
-Funds will be sent to the dealer after the finance agreement's signed.
+It will send funds to the dealer after you've signed the Hire Purchase agreement.

 Top-pick online HP finance providers and brokers